instasent/instasent-nodejs-lib/README.md

 # Notice!

 > **Verify** product is currently deprecated and will be removed in the next release.
 The same functionality can be easily implemented by sending an SMS.
-If you need help migrating please contact usage
+If you need help migrating please contact us

 ## Installation